 Fynbos and fossil country

 Surrounded by delicate fynbos and waving green wheat in winter, Hopefield is an historic town on the West Coast.
-Just 120km from Cape Town and inland from Saldanha, it lies at the heart of the arid Sandveld, with the Zoute River running through it.
+Just 120km from Cape Town and inland from Langebaan, it lies at the heart of the arid Sandveld, with the Zoute River running through it.

 As the West Coast’s oldest town, it’s not surprising Hopefield has an old world atmosphere too.
 Its origins date back to 1851, when farmers donated money to build the majestic whitewashed Dutch Reformed Church – and the century old organ is still played on Sundays.